China tax cut on small cars seen lifting sales, VW to benefit

 BEIJING/SHANGHAI China has halved sales tax on small cars to revive growth in the world’s biggest automobile market, a move likely to provide a limited boost to carmakers including Volkswagen AG (VOWG_p.DE), the company embroiled in a global diesel emissions scandal.

-The cut in sales tax on cars with less than 1.6 liters engines takes effect on Oct 1 and lasts through the end of 2016.
+The cut in sales tax on cars with less than 1.6 litre engines takes effect on Oct 1 and lasts through the end of 2016.

 Automobiles in this segment account for nearly 70 percent of total sales in China.